Pau1fitz/react-interview/readme.md

 #### What is the difference between a Presentational component and a Container component?
 Presentational components are concerned with how things look.
 They generally receive data and callbacks exclusively via props.
 These components rarely have their own state, but when they do it generally concerns UI state, as opposed to data state.

 Container components are more concerned with how things work.
 These components provide the data and behavior to presentational or other container components.
-They call Flux actions and provide these as callbacks to the presentational components.
+They define actions and provide these as callbacks to the presentational components.
 They are also often stateful as they serve as data sources.

 #### What are the differences between a class component and functional component?
 - Class components allows you to use additional features such as local state and lifecycle hooks.
 Also, to enable your component to have direct access to your store and thus holds state.